sglavoie/sglavoie.github.io-source/content/pages/learning-progress.md

 URL:
 save_as: learning-progress.html

 > Learning is an eternal path.
 I wanted to share my own adventure primarily for the following practical reasons: to help me remember what I have supposedly been working on and to help me practice a technique that is known as <a href="https://en.wikipedia.org/wiki/Spaced_repetition">spaced repetition</a>.
-This is really just a summary to motivate myself to keep on track and be remembered as often as possible to stay a bit more humble, as it becomes obvious that I don’t know much in the end.
+This is really just a summary to motivate myself to keep on track and be reminded as often as possible to stay a bit more humble, as it becomes obvious that I don’t know much in the end.

 > In the process, I hope you may find some inspiration too.